jump to main area

 • Lin, Kaiying, & Peter Y. Wahington.
 (2023).
 The categorization of intransitive verbs: Evidence from word2vec modeling and a behavioral experiment.
 Poster Presentation at the annual meeting of the Cognitive Science Society (Cogsci 2023), Sydney, Australia

 • Lin, Kaiying, Yu-tzu Chang, & Kamil Ud Deen.
-(2021) Child acquisition of Voice in Paiwan language.
+(2021) Child acquisition of Voice in the Paiwan language.
 Talk at 46th Boston University Conference Language Development (BUCLD-46), Boston University, MA, USA.
 (Received Paula Menyuk Award)

 • Lin, Kaiying, & Kamil Ud Deen.
 (2020).
 Unaccusativity in child Mandarin language.
 Talk at 45th Boston University Conference Language Development (BUCLD-45), Boston University, MA, USA.
 (Received Paula Menyuk Award)